 The Township Administration, in conjunction with the adoption of the 2022 budget and approval by the Board, issued \$10MM in General Obligation Bonds in the Spring of 2022 to help finance the stormwater project list as approved by the Board in late 2021.
-The initial project commenced in Summer of 2022 with an expected completion date of Fall of 2022.
+The initial project commenced in Summer of 2022 with an expected completion date of Spring of 2023.
+Several more major construction projects will be on-going throughout 2023.